 POTS Consolidators – POTS stands for Plain Old Telephone service.
 POTS consolidators or aggregators help larger, multi location companies manage their phone line inventory.
 These companies have a number of POTS lines at each of their locations.
 Their locations can be spread across the country and serviced by a number of different providers.
 The result is a slew of bills and a number of different customer service contacts.
 POTS Consolidators establish agreements with phone companies in different parts of the country, so they can service locations across the country.
 They can offer a multi location company, one bill and one point of contact.
 That helps reduce the cost of bill administration and simplifies the management of the business phone line inventory.

 Competitive Local Exchange Providers (CLEC) – These companies compete with the incumbent phone company.
-They’re usually more aggressive with pricing, more flexible and can be more customer service focused.
+They’re usually more aggressive with pricing, more flexible, and can be more customer service focused.
 Typically, they limit their offerings to business customers.
-CLECs help to keep the market place competitive and the incumbent on their toes.
+CLECs help to keep the marketplace competitive and the incumbent on their toes.
 Even if you don’t do business with a CLEC it is good to have them around.

 Incumbent Carriers – incumbent carriers are also known as the local phone company and service different regions of the country.
 They own and maintain the phone network.
 CLECs access a portion of the incumbents’ network (the local loop) to service their customers.
 Incumbent carriers offer just about every telecom service imaginable and service every sized business and residential customers as well.
+You need to know the strengths and weaknesses to understand if ILEC is better for you.

 Cable Providers – Cable companies are similar to incumbent carriers because they are the incumbent provider in a given area and own and maintain a network.
 Unlike CLECs, they don’t need to access the local phone company’s network to service a customer.
 Cable companies are usually in direct competition with the local phone company for phone line and internet business.